Peanut Butter Chocolate Chip Cookies

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat oven to 350℉.
 Prepare two baking sheets by lining with parchment paper.

-• In the bowl of a stand mixer, blend butter, granulated sugar, brown sugar, peanut butter, vanilla and egg until smooth.
+• In the bowl of a stand mixer, blend 8 tablespoons unsalted butter, ½ cup sugar divided, ½ cup brown sugar, ½ cup creamy peanut butter, 1 teaspoon vanilla extract and 1 egg until smooth.

-• Meanwhile, in a medium bowl, sift together flour, cream of tartar, baking soda, baking powder and salt.
+• Meanwhile, in a medium bowl, sift together 1⅓ cups all-purpose flour, 1 teaspoon cream of tartar, 1 teaspoon baking soda, 1 teaspoon baking powder and ½ teaspoon sea salt.

 • Slowly add the dry mixture to the wet mixture and mix until just combined.
-Add chocolate chips and mix gently at low speed until incorporated throughout.
+Add ¾ cups mini semi-sweet chocolate chips and mix gently at low speed until incorporated throughout.

 • Cover the bowl and place in the refrigerator to chill for at least 30 minutes.